Jon Kyl: Early life, education and career

 Kyl was born in Oakland, Nebraska, the son of Arlene (née Griffith) and John Henry Kyl, a teacher at Nebraska State Teachers College.
 His father served as a Congressman from Iowa after moving his family to Bloomfield, Iowa.
 After graduating from high school in 1960, Kyl attended the University of Arizona, where he earned a bachelor's degree in 1964, graduating with honors.
 Kyl is a member of the Pi Kappa Alpha fraternity, as is Governor Doug Ducey of Arizona.
 He then earned a law degree in 1966 at the University of Arizona's James E. Rogers College of Law, and served as editor-in-chief of the Arizona Law Review.
 Before entering politics, he was a lawyer and lobbyist with Jennings, Strouss & Salmon in Phoenix, Arizona.
 He also worked as an attorney at Mountain States Legal Foundation in Denver, Colorado, prior to running for office.

 Kyl is a Presbyterian.
 Kyl is married to Caryll Collins, with whom he has had two children.
 They also have four grandchildren.

 U.S. House of Representatives

 Kyl served in the House of Representatives from 1987 to 1995.
 He was first elected in 1986 against Democrat Philip R. Davis, 65% to 35%.
-He was re-elected in 1988 against Gary Sprunk of the Libertarian party, 87% to 13%; in 1990 against Democrat Mark Ivey Jr., 61% to 39%;
+He was re-elected in 1988 against Gary Sprunk of the Libertarian Party, 87% to 13%; in 1990 against Democrat Mark Ivey Jr., 61% to 39%;

 For his first six terms, Kyl represented most of the northeastern portion of the state, from heavily Republican northern Phoenix to the New Mexico border.
 Redistricting after the 1990 census carved away all of Kyl's former territory outside the Valley of the Sun.
 The new 4th, however, was as safely Republican as its predecessor, and Kyl easily won reelection in 1992 against Democrat Walter R. Mybeck II, 59% to 27%.

+Kyl voted for the Abandoned Shipwrecks Act of 1987.
+The Act asserts United States title to certain abandoned shipwrecks located on or embedded in submerged lands under state jurisdiction, and transfers title to the respective state, thereby empowering states to manage these cultural and historical resources more efficiently, with the goal of preventing treasure hunters and salvagers from damaging them.
+President Ronald Reagan signed it into law on April 28, 1988.